-Chile is surrounded by so many different bodies of water.
-This ranges from colorful lagoons to fierce rivers to more than 4,000 km of beautiful, Pacific coastline.
-It’s a dream destination for a natural born water baby!
-There are so many fun, adventurous water activities in Chile that you can participate in.
+Chile is surrounded by many different bodies of water, ranging from colorful lagoons to fierce rivers to more than 4,000 km of beautiful Pacific coastline.
+It’s a dream destination for a natural-born water baby!
+There are many fun, adventurous water activities in Chile.
 Let’s take a look at some of the best.

 1. Kayak Beside the Glaciers

-Kayaking alongside the glaciers is incredible, but luckily not the only kayaking experience you can have in Chile.
-There are many other great areas with different landscapes to kayak.
-For real adventurers and experienced kayakers, check out the white waters in Siete Tazas, Cajón de Maipo and the Futaleufú River.
+Kayaking alongside the glaciers is incredible, but luckily, it's not the only kayaking experience you can have in Chile.
+There are many other great areas with different landscapes to kayak in.
+For real adventurers and experienced kayakers, check out the white waters in Cajón de Maipo and the Futaleufú River.

 2. Surf Along the Pacific Coast

 Chile is a prime spot for surfers.
-There are several beaches with good waves and there is easy access to classes and rental shops.
-One of the most famous surf beaches is called “Punta de Lobos,” which is in the Pichilemu area.
+Several beaches have good waves and easy access to classes and rental shops.
+One of the most famous surf beaches is "Punta de Lobos", which is in the Pichilemu area.
 This beach has previously hosted the Quiksilver Ceremonial Big Wave Competition, bringing in professional surfers from around the globe.

-Pichilemu is also home to professional big waves surfer and Cascada Expediciones’ ambassador Ramón Navarro.
+Pichilemu is also home to professional big-wave surfer and Cascada Expediciones ambassador Ramón Navarro.
 Not only is he a legend in the surf community, but Navarro also cares for the environment and shares Cascada’s passion for outdoor adventure.

 Besides Pichilemu, surfers can also check out beaches in Iquique, Arica, Navidad and Easter Island.
 They provide plenty of spots to catch some good waves.